syncfusion-content/javascript-docs/js/api/ejAccordion.md

 ### destroy()
 {:#methods:destroy}

-destroy the Accordion widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+Allows you to destroy the Accordion widget.

 #### Example